Russia-Ukraine war: Key things to know about the conflict

 WHAT'S HAPPENING ON THE GROUND IN UKRAINE?

-New areas in western Ukraine came under attack Friday, as Ukrainian authorities said Russian airstrikes hit in the western cities of Ivano-Frankiivsk and Lutsk - far from Russia's main targets elsewhere in the country.
+As part of a multi-front attack on the capital, the Russians' push from the northeast appeared to be advancing, a U.S. defense official said, speaking on condition of anonymity to give the U.S. assessment of the fight.
+Combat units were moved up from the rear as the forces advanced to within 30 kilometers (18.6 miles miles) of Kyiv.

+New commercial satellite images appeared to capture artillery firing on residential areas that stood between the Russians and the capital.
+The images from Maxar Technologies showed muzzle flashes and smoke from big guns, as well as impact craters and burning homes in the town of Moschun, 33 kilometers (20.5 miles) from Kyiv, the company said.

-Russia said it used long-range weapons to put military airfields in the two cities 'out of action."
+The strikes in western Ukraine, on Ivano-Frankiivsk and Lutsk, were confirmed by Russia, which said it used long-range weapons to put military airfields in the two cities 'out of action.'
 Lutsk Mayor Ihor Polishchuk said four servicemen were killed and another six were wounded.

-Ukrainian officials accused Russia of damaging an oncological hospital and several residential buildings in the southern city of Mykolaiv with heavy artillery.

-The hospital's chief doctor, Maksim Beznosenko, said several hundred patients were in the hospital when the shelling damaged the building and blew out windows but that no one had been killed.

 WHAT HAS THE AP DIRECTLY WITNESSED OR CONFIRMED?